rij12/YOPO/README.md

     * --epoch How many the epoch should be executed before the network stops.
     * --gpu Optional flag but recommended.
 The percentage of GPU usage that Darkflow is allows to use for training the network.
     * --summary Optional flag for the TensorBoard event file to be save for later use in TensorBoard.
     * --batch defines the amount of image that be processed through the network at once.
-If you have less 16GB RAM or VRAM batch size must be less 16 or it throw CUDA out of memory error.
+If you have a small amount of RAM or VRAM use a low batchsize.

     ```